 - The authorities concerned can tell you what the common problem areas are and how to stay within the law.

-- Your trade organisation can usually tell you what new legislation will affect your industry in particular.
+- Your trade organisation can usually tell you about new legislation affecting your industry.

 5. Buying legal insurance

-You can protect against a specific type of litigation by purchasing the appropriate insurance.
-For example, public liability insurance covers not only the legal expenses of a public liability case, but also any damages that are awarded against you.
+You can protect against specific types of legal action by buying the right insurance.
+For example, public liability insurance covers not only the legal expenses of a public liability case, but also any damages awarded against you.

 More general cover can be obtained through legal expenses insurance

-- This is bought by an increasing number of UK companies.
-In the case of smaller businesses, it may be included as part of a business insurance package.
+- This may be included as part of a business insurance package.

 - The scope of cover offered by legal expenses policies varies.

-The policy will set out what types of legal action are covered
+The policy will set out which types of legal action are covered

 Most policies include cover for:

 - Employment claims.

 - Disputes with HMRC (including appeals).
 The accountancy costs you incur may also be covered.

 - Claims made against a director for failing in his or her duties.
 Most policies cover a broad range of legal actions, subject to certain conditions and exclusions.